Neuron-Group/orca_menu/doc/testing_proposal.md

 ## Final Proposal

-Adopt a self-hosted headless Neovim test harness with:
+Adopt a self-hosted Neovim test harness with:

 - unit tests for `config`, `layout`, and `actions`
 - integration tests for keyboard and popup-stack behavior
 - a smaller UI suite for mouse and geometry-sensitive paths
 - a narrow Hydra-specific suite for deferred action execution and exit lifecycle
+- a PTY-backed terminal suite for real open-key entry across editor modes

 That strategy fits the current repo structure, keeps dependencies low, and directly targets the code paths most likely to regress.